skry-ab/heroku-buildpack-imagemagick-heif/README.md

-# Heroku buildpack for Imagemagick 7.1, webp, and heif
+# Heroku 20 + 22 buildpack for Imagemagick 7.1, webp, and heif

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for vendoring the ImageMagick with WebP and HEIF support binaries into your project.

-This one works with [Heroku stack](https://devcenter.heroku.com/articles/stack) `heroku-20`.
+This buildpack works with BOTH [Heroku stack](https://devcenter.heroku.com/articles/stack) `heroku-20` and `heroku-22`.

 ## Usage